 #4.
 Easily Controllable Heat

 You can easily control the heat a portable propane fire pit gives off.
 Most brands have an adjustable knob, allowing high and low levels of flame.
 As long as you have fuel, you’ll have sustained heat.
 In comparison, a wood campfire’s heat dissipates as the wood burns down.
+No more moving your camp chair to adjust the heat.
+You can simply set the dial and leave it there.
+Or, slowly turn it up as evening cool sets in.

 #5.
 Allowed During Burn Bans